Whether swing trading or not, the fundamentals of making money in the markets are very similar no matter what time frame we want to trade.

 The 3 Best Indicators for Swing Trading

-Price action, support and resistance, and candlestick patterns should always be the most important considerations in our swing trading decisions.
+Price action, support and resistance, and candlestick patterns are some of the best indicators for swing trading decisions.

-Remember, the longer time frames used by swing traders make the candlesticks generally more reliable than on the intra-day charts.
+Remember, swing traders’ longer time frames make the candlesticks generally more reliable than on the intra-day charts.

 Therefore, profitable swing traders tend to keep their charts as uncluttered as possible, dispensing with many of the technical indicators on which intra-day traders like to rely.